Virtual-Coffee/VC-Community-Docs/coffees/MCs/README.md

 Sometimes what seems like an awkward silence might be an opportunity for someone else to express their thoughts.

-Always assume positive intent.
-We're an international group and sometimes things can be lost in translation.
+We are an international community, and sometimes things get lost in translation.
+Let's lead with kindness, and recognize that the impact of our words matters.
+If things feel uncomfortable in any way reach our or use a COC violation form.

-That said, we do have a Code of Conduct that we take seriously.
+We take our Code of Conduct seriously.
 We expect everyone to abide by the COC, whether that's during an event, in slack, or in DMs.

 We also have a COC violation submission form, which I dropped with the links.
 This is another option that allows you to stay anonymous when you report any violations.